antleaf/rioxx/webroot/content/_index.md

 topics: []
 ---

-This website contains technical and supporting information about the RIOXX Metadata Application Profile.
+This website contains technical and supporting information about _Rioxx: The Research Outputs Metadata Schema_.

-The RIOXX metadata application profile has been developed for repositories to share metadata about the scholarly resources they contain.
+Rioxx has been developed for repositories to share metadata about the scholarly resources they contain.

-RIOXX is managed by Antleaf, and is governed and supported by UKCORR.
+_Rioxx: The Research Outputs Metadata Schema_ is governed by [UKCORR](https://www.ukcorr.org), and its documentation (this website) is maintained by Paul Walk at [Antleaf](http://www.antleaf.com).

 <div style="text-align: center">
 <a href="http://www.antleaf.com"><img src="/images/antleaf_logo.png" class="credit_logo" alt="Antleaf Logo"/></a>